RedDawe/Growing-denseNet-on-cifar10/README.md

 # dense3n

 I have always wanted an automatic network, the NasNets were the first (worth mentioning) to try that, but they are extremely expensive to train, so I came up with an alternative way to search for the architecture.
 While NasNets just basically brute force possible values for all parameters, I decided to handle each one on it's own.
-The basic structure is denseNet, first with dense block(s) and then with a custom dense-reduction block, that theoretically migh help the network hold the relative positions, by not ever using pure pooling layers.
+The basic structure is denseNet, first with dense block(s) and then with a custom dense-reduction block, that theoretically might help the network hold the relative positions, by not ever using pure pooling layers.

 The parameters go as follows: